Scholarships for US Citizens and Eligible Non-citizens

 Students in an Architecture program can apply to win a scholarship and a paid internship at MOA Architecture.

-The SmithGroup Equity, Diversity and Inclusion (EDI) Scholarship Program supports and mentors students from historically underrepresented demographics in architecture, interior design, planning, landscape architecture, and engineering.
+The SmithGroup Equity, Diversity and Inclusion (JEDI) Scholarship Program supports and mentors students from historically underrepresented demographics in architecture, interior design, planning, landscape architecture, and engineering.
 Candidates who are Black/African American, Hispanic, Alaskan Native or American Indian, Native Hawaiian or Pacific Islander are eligible to apply.

 Wellesley College Fellowships